-Please read through the procedure below carefully and note that all visa fees are non-refundable.
+Please read carefully through the procedure below and note that visa fees are non-refundable.

 For further questions regarding nonimmigrant visas, you may email us at PraiaConsular@state.gov.

 - Complete the DS-160 online (https://ceac.state.gov/genniv/).